leticiareis6858/pig-cartoon/README.md

 ## 🚀 How it was made

 This code was made in Khan Academy's course of animation with code in javaScript.
 I made it back in 2020.
 The code first was only the content in the 'example.js' file.
 But since it needed Processing.js to run, I had to adapt it to make it be able to be run with vs code.
-For that I just had to add the js code in an html file.
+For that I just had to add the js code in a html file.

 ## 📋 Prerequisites